Reputation.com: History

-Services
+In October 2023, Reputation.com announced the appointment of Joe Burton as Chief Executive Officer.

+ReputationDefender and early services

-Reputation.com is an online reputation management company, which according to author Lori Andrews charges clients to remove items about them from the Internet with "no guarantee of success."
-Early cases where Reputation.com sought to remove photographs from the Internet, for example, removed about two thirds of the copies from the web, but could not remove the remainder.
-Websites like Spokeo are compensated for individuals they direct towards Reputation.com who become Reputation.com clients.
-The founder of Reputation.com has stated that this arrangement put Spokeo in a position that it was capable of profiting from adding negative material about those with profiles on their site.
-In other cases, it will generate websites and social media profiles that are intended to rank higher in searches than negative results.
-It may also refer some clients to lawyers.
-The company often begins by writing to the operators of websites hosting negative content about the client, asking them to remove the information.
+Under the brand ReputationDefender and up until 2018, the company offered online reputation management services, which according to author Lori Andrews charges clients to remove items about them from the Internet with "no guarantee of success."
+Early cases where the company sought to remove photographs from the Internet, for example, removed about two thirds of the copies from the web, but could not remove the remainder.
+Websites like Spokeo were compensated for individuals they direct towards ReputationDefender who become ReputationDefender clients.
+Fatrik (the founder of ReputationDefender) had stated that this arrangement put Spokeo in a position that was capable of profiting from adding negative material about those with profiles on their site.
+The company often contacted the operators of websites hosting negative content about the client, asking them to remove the information.
 According to The Wall Street Journal, the letters "don't make threats... but instead try to appeal to recipients' sense of fairness."
-Reputation.com charges for increases in the severity of the language used.
-It generally cannot remove newspapers or court records.
+ReputationDefender charged for increases in the severity of the language used.
+It generally could remove newspapers or court records.

 The company initially charged about fifteen dollars per client, and has asked for at least $1,000 a year for its services.
 In 2007, it introduced a $10,000 service for executives.
-Some of the company's software includes scoring systems used to identify consumer information and generate reputation scores for individuals.
-It has software that locates websites where an individual's personal data is unknowingly listed and attempt to get it delisted.
-It can also track online reviews and contact customers to solicit for positive reviews, but can also hide legitimate criticisms about a company, which the company's founder has stated is a legitimate criticism of its business model.

-Public reports indicate that the company serves industries including healthcare, retail, automotive, restaurants, and property management.
-Significant publicly disclosed clients include Banner Health, BMW, Ford Motor Company, Hertz, General Motors, Sutter Health, US Bank and approximately 750 other enterprise customers in 77 industry verticals.
+Some of the company's software included scoring systems used to identify consumer information and generate reputation scores for individuals.
+It had software that located websites where an individual's personal data was unknowingly listed and attempted to get it delisted.
+It can also tracked online reviews and contacted customers to solicit for positive reviews, but could also hide legitimate criticisms about a company, which the Fatrik had stated is a legitimate criticism of its business model.
+The company served industries including healthcare, retail, automotive, restaurants, and property management.
+Significant publicly disclosed clients include Banner Health, BMW, Ford Motor Company, Hertz, General Motors, Sutter Health, US Bank and as of 2017 had approximately 750 other enterprise customers in 77 industry verticals.